Last blog added on Monday, September 22nd, 2025

 • Social Host Liability – Recent Case Law

 Social host liability is an area of law that is still being established.
 So far the courts are reluctant to find a prima facie duty of care.
 Without establishing a duty of care, negligence cannot be proven and damages cannot be awarded.
 In McCormick v.
-Plambeck, 2022 BCCA 219, the BC Court of Appeal … Read more »
+Plambeck, 2022 BCCA 219, the BC Court of Appea … Read more »

 • Can Discovery Evidence be Used in a Criminal Trial – Guidance from the SCC from R v JJ, 2022 SCC 28